We have been required by law to produce an Energy Performance Certificate (EPC) for any homes we have built or re-let since 1 October 2008.

 1. Compare your energy bills and consider switching supplier

-If your energy bill has risen dramatically, review your previous energy bills in the first instance to see if it’s your energy consumption that has increased or if your supplier has increased their charges.
+Review your previous energy bills in the first instance, to see if costs have increased due to rising energy charges, or if it’s your energy consumption that has increased.

 You can do this by comparing: